beadsland/fixTracks/doc/README_Database.md

 to match filenames created in Windows to those stored in the iTunes database.

-If it's just a filename case mismatch, and this isn't the result of duplication of case-differing tracks, we rename the file in place.
-If the podcast folder has a filename case mismatch, we duplicate the folder and its contents, and then name the alternate folder with alternative case.
-(Copied files that don't match up by podcast folder case will be marked as orphaned, per below.)
+If it's just a filename case mismatch, and this isn't the result of duplication of case-differing tracks, I renamed the file in place.
+If the podcast folder had a filename case mismatch, I duplicate the folder and its contents, and then name the alternate folder with alternative case.
+(Copied files that don't match up by podcast folder case are to be marked as orphaned, per below.)

-If all that is required is renaming a file or copying a folder, we return to Step 3, above.
+If all that was required is renaming a file or copying a folder, I returned to Step 3, above.

-Otherwise, we make necessary changes in iTunes.
-If a track is duplicated in iTunes, we delete the duplicate.
-If it is a filename duplication resulting from manual sharding (and not already fixed by the VBscript, above), we relink the track to the appropriate file in its parallel folder.
-If the underlying file is simply missing, we delete the track that references it.
+Otherwise, I made necessary changes in iTunes.
+If a track is duplicated in iTunes, I deleted the duplicate.
+If it is a filename duplication resulting from manual sharding (and not already fixed by the VBscript, above), I relinked the track to the appropriate file in its parallel folder.
+If the underlying file is simply missing, I deleted the track that references it.

 We then return to Step 1 above and repeat.

+The scripts used for this step were `transferLibrary.py` and `scanUntrackedFiles.py`.
+Another script, `searchLocations.py` was used to determine the nature of duplication or case sensitivity failures.
+It is no longer required and has been moved to to `util\` folder for future reference.

 ## 4. Orphan Files

 Any files that cannot be tied back to a track in the database at the end of this process will be added to the CouchDB database as an orphaned track record.

-Orphaned tracks will be prioritized, by age, for subsequent archival and weeding by the new media management system, ahead of all tracks on the tail of the master playlist.
+Orphaned tracks will subsequently be prioritized, by age (and thus likelihood or recovery in the future in the event of future mistaken deletion), for subsequent archival and weeding by the new media management system, ahead of all tracks on the tail of the master playlist.

 ## 5. Feed Downloads